rnreich/recursive-symmetric-adversarial-ensemble/README.md

     synapses[target_synapse][COMP_OP].predict(biglatent)

-After making a prediction, don't save the weights and immediately reload all synapses.
+After making a prediction, don't save the weights and immediately reload the affected synapse.
+It's the same as having a one-step trainable copy of the synapse in memory.

 --------------------------------------------------------------------------------